-As of March 31, 2016, we were a party only to our Senior Secured Credit Facility and the indentures governing our senior unsecured notes.
+As of June 30, 2016, we were a party only to our Senior Secured Credit Facility and the indentures governing our senior unsecured notes.

 Senior Secured Credit Facility.
-As of March 31, 2016, our Senior Secured Credit Facility, which matures November 4, 2018, had a maximum credit amount of \$2.0 billion, a borrowing base of \$1.15 billion, an aggregate elected commitment amount of \$1.0 billion and \$195.0 million outstanding.
+As of June 30, 2016, our Senior Secured Credit Facility, which matures November 4, 2018, had a maximum credit amount of \$2.0 billion, a borrowing base and an aggregate elected commitment of \$815.0 million and \$110.3 million outstanding.

 The borrowing base under our Senior Secured Credit Facility is subject to a semi-annual redetermination based on the lenders' evaluation of our oil, NGL and natural gas reserves.
 The lenders have the right to call for an interim redetermination of the borrowing base once between any two redetermination dates and in other specified circumstances.
 Effective May 2, 2016, in connection with the lenders' regular semi-annual redetermination of the borrowing base, the borrowing base and aggregate elected commitment amounts were each reduced to \$815.0 million.
-See "Part II, Item 5.
-Other Information-Item 1.01 Entry into a material definitive agreement" below for additional information regarding the reduction in the borrowing base and aggregate elected commitment under our Senior Secured Credit Facility.